 - Abuser may give gifts to victim

-- Victim believes or wants to believe the abuse is over or the abuser will change
+- Victim believes the abuse is over and the abuser will change

 24-hour Support Line